 Section Topics

-Following are guidelines and examples for branding NC State Extension programs and related efforts.
-Individual programs, initiatives and entities cannot use program logos developed outside the university’s brand standards for NC State Extension.
+Following are guidelines and examples for visually branding NC State Extension programs and related efforts, as well as partner initiatives.
+NC State Extension programs, initiatives and entities must use logos that comply with the university's brand standards -- read Chancellor Woodson's brand letter.

 Visit the NC State Brand Architecture page to learn more about our strategy to unify our efforts as a family of brands that support and advance one another.